dxos/dxos/docs/design/meta-graph-spec.md

 The first user-facing applications were created on early operating systems such as the [Alto Exec](https://en.wikipedia.org/wiki/Xerox_Alto) developed by Xeros PARC, which introduced for the first time the [desktop metaphor](https://en.wikipedia.org/wiki/Desktop_metaphor).
 The Apple Lisa and then Macintosh borrowed these concepts and brought them to the mainstream market.

 Industrial age metaphors

 Post symbolic communication is when we can instead of sequencing symbols (words and sentences) to ascribe ideas, we can just materialize the thing we're talking about

-#### Personal Information Management
+#### 1.1.1.
+Information Management

-#### Team Collaboration
+#### 1.1.2.
+Collaboration

-- Our professional and social networks are one of our most valuable assets.
+*   Our professional and social networks are one of our most valuable assets.
-- Social networks suck; they don't serve us.
+*   Social networks suck; they don't serve us.
-- We need fundamental internet-scale protocols to build more advanced applicaitons and systems.
+*   We need fundamental internet-scale protocols to build more advanced applicaitons and systems.
-- HALO and ECHO define low-level protocols that represent identity and information;
+*   HALO and ECHO define low-level protocols that represent identity and information;
     MESH and KUBE provide the building blocks to support such systems.

-> - TODO: Motivate tangible and evocative first steps towards a new class of social networks.
+> *   TODO: Motivate tangible and evocative first steps towards a new class of social networks.

 <br/>